valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 &nbsp;&nbsp;&nbsp;

-# Customize and Debug
+## Customize and Debug

 That's quite a good start on a project.
 But we've all seen generators that get close, but fail because the results cannot be extended, debugged, or managed with tools such as git and diff.

 Let's examine how API Logic Server projects can be customized for both APIs and logic.
 We'll first have a quick look at the created project structure, then some typical customizations.

 > The API and web app you just reviewed above were ***not*** customized - they were created completely from the database structure.
-For the sample project, we've injected some API and logic customizations so you can explore them in this tutorial, as described below.
+For the sample project, we've injected some API and logic customizations, so you can explore them in this tutorial, as described below.

 ### Project Structure